 For an even more granular perspective, SAP Personnel Cost Planning and Simulation (PCP) available on-premise allows HR to execute detailed operational personnel cost planning along the organization structure.
 HR can plan the development of various components of workforce-related costs, such as wages and salaries, employee benefit costs, employer contributions to social insurance, and education and training.
 With PCP HR can execute cost planning for individual organizational units, parts of an organizational structure, or for the entire organizational structure.
 HR can also decentralize parts of planning so that line managers can view, change, and enhance planning for their area of responsibility.

-SAP Multiresource Scheduling (MRS) is an on-premise solution for resource management in the service, plant maintenance and project-based businesses.
+SAP Multiresource Scheduling (MRS) (and also SAP Multiresource Scheduling rapid-deployment solution) is an on-premise solution for resource management in the service, plant maintenance and project-based businesses.
 It offers flexible resource planning scenarios from manual planning up to automated and optimized planning.
 The work demands to be scheduled in the Multiresource Scheduling application can come from various sources, including:

 - SAP CRM Service and SAP ERP Customer Service (CS) for Field Service